amblina/katacoda-scenarios/tutorial3/step6.md

 An important aspect of finding and reading help files on command line are conventions.
-These can be contradictary and sometimes unintuitive when you first start out.
+These can be contradictory and sometimes unintuitive when you first start out.
 However, with time they'll become second nature.

 At the start of this tutorial I described the convention I was going to use: